Green Bay Packers May Have ‘Aaron Rodgers Fatigue,’ NFL Analyst Says

 “In my opinion, you don’t draft a quarterback that can play in a few years, you draft weapons for your quarterback who brought you to the NFC Championship game.
 It makes no sense.”

 The article also mentioned former Packers’ QB Brett Favre, who Rodgers ultimately succeeded as the team’s starter following Favre’s trade to the New York Jets in 2008.
-While there was overlap between the two players, Glazer said the current situation with Rodgers and Love was not the same.
+While there was overlap between the two players, The Athletic report explained that the current situation with Rodgers and Love was not the same.
 He explained the difference being that with Favre, Rodgers more or less fell into the Packers’ lap, and that with Love, the franchise sought him out by trading up from their 30th overall positioning.

 But if Rodgers is able to have another all-star caliber year in 2020, the two-time NFL MVP won’t be going anywhere, Glazer argued.
-At 36-years-old, the California native is still capable of playing at a high level in the league, although as previously reported by The Inquisitr, he is one a few players at risk of seeing their fantasy football numbers drop in 2020 campaign.
+At 36 years old, the California native is still capable of playing at a high level in the league.
+Yet, as previously reported by The Inquisitr, he is one of the few players at risk of seeing their fantasy football numbers drop in 2020.